Everything You Need To Know About Dental Crowns

 Reason #2: For cosmetic reasons

 If a tooth is damaged or discolored, its appearance can be enhanced with a porcelain or ceramic crown.
-If a patient has an ugly filling, a crown can be used to cover it up, too.
+If a patient has an obvious filling, a crown can be used to cover it up, too.

 Reason #3: When a tooth is close to breaking